 I’ve only scratched the surface of the discussion.
 We are finally seeing some pollsters incorporating cell phones into previously completely automated polls and this trend will inevitably increase as respondents are increasingly difficult to reach via landlines.
 Perhaps the laws will change to allow automated connections to cell phones, but I don’t see this in the near future given the recent spate of laws to deter use while driving.

 But enough of politics.
-I’m fed up with all the calls (mostly push, only a few surveys); unfortunately my VOIP phone still counts as a landline.
+I’m fed up with all the calls (mostly push, only a few surveys) because apparently my VOIP phone still counts as a landline.
 Still, I look forward to dissecting the impact of cell phones after the dust has settled from November 2nd.

 What’s the impact for researchers beyond the political arena?